The Hazardous Materials (HazMat) Unit has the responsibility for the County's Certified Unified Program Agency (CUPA) Programs.

 California Public Records Act (PRA)

 An important responsibility our Unit has as the CUPA is sharing responsibility with the public on facilities within their community that handle hazardous materials under the California Public Records Act (CA Code 6250-6270).
-To submit a request for such information, complete our Public Records Request form.
-A site address or address range will need to be identified to obtain this information.
+To submit a request for such information, visit Section 1-0-5 of our Policies and Procedures.
+Important: A site address or address range will need to be identified to obtain this information.